Pre-Orientation

 Instructors: Michael Rupp Talamantez and Juanita Hopkins

 The Multicultural Scholars Program is a dynamic and empowering experience dedicated to championing the academic and personal growth of incoming students from diverse racial and ethnic backgrounds.
-Spearheaded by the BIPOC & LGBTQ+ Intersectional Support Services (BLISS), in collaboration with faculty, staff, and students, this intensive 2-credit course serves as a pivotal platform for cultivating enduring connections and setting the stage for a successful college journey.
+In collaboration with faculty, staff, and students, this intensive 2-credit course serves as a pivotal platform for cultivating enduring connections and setting the stage for a successful college journey.

 Throughout the program, participants will be immersed in a stimulating blend of seminars, immersive projects, and thought-provoking discussions designed to ignite critical thinking and foster holistic personal development.
 Additionally, students will have access to a diverse range of wellness practices and tools aimed at nurturing balance and resilience, ensuring they are well-prepared for success in both academic and personal spheres.